• Why Companies Use Self-Billing

 A grocery chain’s self-billing program generates settlement statements for suppliers based on scanned receipts and contracted prices.
 The supplier receives a self-bill each Tuesday showing SKUs, quantities, and deductions; their ERP posts it as accounts receivable without waiting for the supplier’s own PDF—provided the agreement authorizes the process.

 Self-billing means the customer creates the invoice that triggers your payment, usually to fit their AP automation.
 It can be efficient if contracts, tax rules, and reconciliation habits are solid.
-Protect yourself with clear terms, regular matching against your records, and professional tooling for the rest of your client base—templates, recurring billing, and payment links still matter outside self-bill programs.
+Protect yourself with clear terms, regular matching against your records, and professional tooling for the rest of your client base.

 Share